 The NRHA Judging System is recognized as the leading format for judging an equine event that combines technical and stylistic elements coupled with consideration of "degree of difficulty".
 Many segments of the equine judging discipline have openly embraced the NRHA Judging System.

 NRHA has flourished over the past two decades.
-Membership numbers have more than doubled to top 19,000; including more than 1,400 youth members.
-There are currently over 800 NRHA approved shows and approximately 150 Entry Level Reining events held around the world each year.
+Membership numbers have continued to grow and now surpass 15,000; including more than 1,400 youth members.
+There are currently over 1,200 NRHA approved shows and more than 150 Entry Level Reining events held around the world each year.
 NRHA shows pays out more then $13 million in competition purses annually with the winner of the NRHA Open Futurity taking home $150,000.

 The NRHA Executive Committee has aligned with other worldwide equine associations to accomplish common goals and to move the sport of Reining into the international arena.
 In 1988, Americana became the first show in Europe to be NRHA approved.
 Gaining acceptance as the first Western Discipline of the United States Equestrian Team (USET) in 1998 marked an important milestone in the history of Reining, the western horse, and the NRHA.
 In 2000, the Federation Equestre International (FEI) accepted Reining for International Competition, and Reining was approved as the first Western Discipline to be inducted into the World Equestrian Games in 2002.
 Today, NRHA is continuing their efforts to expand the sport of Reining across all borders.